Implications from Late-Time X-ray Detections of Optically Selected Tidal Disruption Events: State Changes, Unification, and Detection Rates: Discussion

 We consider two different models for the TDE light curve and spectrum: (I) an optimistic theoretical model based on simple accretion disk theory and (II) a more pessimistic quasi--empirical model that is calibrated to reproduce the late--time X--ray properties of \srctwo.
 In both cases, we only consider disruption of Solar--type stars, for simplicity.
+The rates derived below are the X--ray detection rates, with no predictions about the fraction that is optically bright (see Section~\ref{sec:XvsO}).